 What should I discuss with my healthcare provider before taking Atripla?

-You should not take this medication if you are allergic to efavirenz (Sustiva), emtricitabine (Emtriva), or tenofovir (Viread).
+You should not take this medicine if you are allergic to efavirenz (Sustiva), emtricitabine (Emtriva), or tenofovir (Viread).

-Do not take Atripla together with adefovir (Hepsera), atazanavir (Reyataz), voriconazole (Vfend), or a combination medicine that contains emtricitabine, lamivudine, or tenofovir (Combivir, Complera, Emtriva, Epivir, Epzicom, Genvoya, Odefsey, Stribild, Trizivir, Truvada, Viread).
+Do not take Atripla together with adefovir (Hepsera), atazanavir (Reyataz), voriconazole (Vfend), or a combination medicine that contains emtricitabine, lamivudine, or tenofovir (Combivir, Complera, Descovy, Epivir, Epzicom, Genvoya, Odefsey, Stribild, Trizivir, Truvada, Vemlidy).

 This medication should not be used in children weighing less than 88 pounds.

 To make sure Atripla is safe for you, tell your doctor if you have:

 a history of mental illness, use of antipsychotic medication, or injection drug use;